-As witnesses to her extraordinary achievements, fiery dissents and remarkable life, we learned that if you keep a steadfast focus on your mission, learn from your mistakes and course-correct when needed, you never really fail.
+As witnesses to Tom Brady’s extraordinary achievements, we learned that if you keep a steadfast focus on your mission, learn from your mistakes and course-correct when needed, you never really fail.

 Failure is a tough thing to bring up in the social sector.
 It is our F-word.
 We don’t talk about it or learn from it.
-I never realized how strange this was until I went to business school, where failure was considered a badge of honor.
+I never realized how strange this was until I went to business school, where failure was considered almost a badge of honor.
 I learned there were venture capitalist firms that wouldn’t consider entrepreneurs’ ideas unless they had a track record of failure.
 Why?
-Because they knew that an entrepreneur with past failures had grit and knew how to learn from his or her mistakes.
+Because they knew that an entrepreneur with past failures had grit and knew how to learn from their mistakes.
 In my opinion, this fear of failure is holding the social sector back from greater success.
-The same goes for Ruth Bader Ginsburg – many of her failures (a.k.a., dissents) ultimately shaped her future successes.
-So, what is the secret to achieving this mindshift?
+Failures ultimately shape future successes.
+So, what is the secret to achieving this mindset?

-My own fabulous failure was when I led a team at the American Heart Association on childhood obesity.
-We had to move quickly and, because of that, mistakes were inevitable.
+My own fabulous failure was when I led a team on childhood obesity at the American Heart Association.
+We had to move quickly, and because of that mistakes were inevitable.
 I found it was hard for my team to come to me with these mistakes when it was still possible to fix them.
 So, I changed the mindset.
 Instead of calling them mistakes or failures – which are clearly loaded words – we decided to call them “skips in the CD.”
 For those who remember CDs, skips happened all the time, and you never knew the reason.
 So, when individuals came to me and said this, we instantly course-corrected without playing the blame game.
 Instead of focusing on beating ourselves up for making a mistake, we learned from it and fixed it.
 As they say in the corporate world, we learned how to “fail early and cheaply.”

 Third, we need to share our failures liberally to learn from them and then transform them.
 They are the building blocks of future collective success.

-Finally, we need to start a culture shift in the social space to get comfortable with failure and understand that failure is often just the first step toward insight, impact and real learning.
+Finally, we need to start a culture shift in the social space to get comfortable with failure and understand that failure is often just the first step toward insight, impact and continuous improvement.
 Here are some quick tips on how to start this in your organization:

 We would love to hear your opinion about failure and how you or your organization has embraced it as a norm.
 In my experience, if we take heed, learn and pivot, success is ours for the taking – and sharing.
-And, if you don’t believe me, believe Justice Ginsburg’s own words: “You don’t always win.
+If you don’t believe me, believe Tom Brady’s own words: “You don’t always win.
 You can, however, learn from that failure, pick yourself up with great enthusiasm and place yourself in the arena again.”